 - Has the nominee shown leadership across the university by participation in external groups (Iowa City area, Iowa Board of Regents groups, Big Ten Academic Alliance, EDUCAUSE, user groups, etc.)?
 If so, how?

 - How has the nominee used leadership influence to improve processes, initiatives, or services?

 - Was the individual assigned this leadership role, or did they voluntarily assume it?

 - How did the nominee build buy-in for an idea or project?

-- Professional growth through individual leadership development
+- How has the nominee exhibited professional growth through individual leadership development?

 - How has the nominee grown as a leader?